ScalingNoise: Scaling Inference-Time Search for Generating Infinite Videos: Experiment

 To evaluate the effectiveness and generalization capacity of our proposed method, we implement it on the text-to-video FIFO-Diffusion~\cite{kim2025fifo} and image-to-video chunk by chunk long video generation, based on existing open-source diffusion models trained on short video clips.
 These models are limited to producing videos with a fixed length of 16 frames.
 In our experiments, the evaluations are conducted on an NVIDIA A100 GPU.

 \textbf{Vbench Dataset.} Our approach is systematically evaluated using VBench~\cite{Huang_2024_CVPR}, a video generation benchmark featuring 16 metrics crafted to thoroughly evaluate motion quality and semantic consistency.
-We select 40 representative prompts spanning all categories, generate 100 video frames, and analyze the model's performance accordingly.
-We choose five VBench evaluation metrics for performance comparison: Subject Consistency, Background Consistency, Motion Smoothness, Temporal Flickering, and Imaging Quality.
-We maintain k distinct candidates in the beam and sample n completions for each one.
-Specifically, we set k = 2, 3 for beam size, and n = 5 with FIFO-Diffusion based on VideoCraft2~\cite{chen2024videocrafter2}, n = 10 with ConsistI2V~\cite{ren2024consisti2v} chunk by chunk to balance the quality and efficiency.
-For the I2V model, we use the first image of the video generated by FIFO-Diffusion to guide the video generation.
-We consider two types of baselines: (1) \textbf{Base Model}: This serves as our baseline approach, employing a naive method that deliberately avoids any form of inference-time scaling.
+We select 40 representative prompts spanning all categories, generate 100 video frames, and analyze the model's performance using five metrics for performance comparison: Subject Consistency, Background Consistency, Motion Smoothness, Temporal Flickering, and Imaging Quality.
+We maintain k distinct beam candidates and sample n completions for each beam.
+Specifically, we set beam size k = 2, 3, and n = 5 with FIFO-Diffusion based on VideoCraft2~\cite{chen2024videocrafter2}, n = 10 with ConsistI2V~\cite{ren2024consisti2v} chunk by chunk to balance the quality and efficiency.
+For the I2V model, we use the first frame generated by FIFO-Diffusion to guide the video generation.
+We consider two types of baselines: (1) \textbf{Base Model}: This employs a naive method that avoids any form of inference-time scaling.
 (2) \textbf{Best of N (BoN)}: A widely adopted technique to improve model response quality during inference.
-For each prompt, we generate multiple responses, specifically 3 and 5 distinct outputs.
+Specifically, we generate 3 and 5 distinct outputs.
 We also select three state-of-the-art methods as baselines, namely StreamingT2V~\cite{henschel2024streamingt2v}, Openasora v1.1~\cite{yuan2024opensoraplan}, and FreeNoise~\cite{qiu2024freenoise}.